Fall Protection

 The award winning fall protection systems developed by SFS protect people who work at heights

-A designer or building owner must ensure the safety of a worker, if the need to work at height cannot be avoided, as detailed under Regulation 9 of CDM2015.
+A designer or building owner must ensure the safety of a worker, if the need to work at height cannot be avoided, as detailed under

 ‘Avoid work at height wherever possible!’